Private Swimming Lessons for Edmonton Adults

-• Progress faster with expert one-on-one coaching for beginner to intermediate swimmers.
+Reach your swimming goals faster with expert, one-on-one coaching for beginner to intermediate swimmers.

 What’s Different About The Big Mermaid?

 Hi!
 I’m Coach Heather, founder of The Big Mermaid.
-My goal is to help Edmontonians experience joy, comfort, and confidence moving their bodies in the water—no matter what their bodies look like or how they function.
+My goal is to help Edmonton adults move their bodies in the water with joy and confidence—no matter what kind of body they have.

 As a woman with ADHD, I know learning new skills and building consistent routines can feel really hard sometimes (or all the time!)
 That’s why I offer a range of thoughtful services and compassionate support designed to transform your relationship to the water—and yourself.